Lake George Winter CarnivalCheck it out

-Wayside Beach is another beach on Lake Luzerne.
+Wayside Beach is a beach on Lake Luzerne.
 Wayside Beach has a swimming area that can fit plenty of visitors.
 This is an ideal spot for a picnic, an afternoon swim, or to launch your canoe or kayak.
 Lake Luzerne Music Camp is located nearby so paddlers can sometimes hear the students playing their instruments over the water.

 Brant Lake Beach is a small free beach in the quaint town of Horicon.
-Brant Lake Beach is great for swimming, picnicking, sun bathing.
+Brant Lake Beach is great for swimming, picnicking, sunbathing.

 Located in the town of Chester, the Loon Lake Town Beach is a beautiful plot of sand.
 Visitors can swim, picnic, and fish.
 It's recently renovated and well maintained.
 There's also a small launch for non-motorized boats.